 The Oregon Undergraduate Research Journal (OURJ) is an open access undergraduate research journal at the University of Oregon.
 It showcases some of the best research and publications by UO undergraduate students across all disciplines.
 OURJ is edited and produced by an undergraduate student editorial board, comprised of individuals with rich writing, editing, and research experience and who are passionate about the publication of undergraduate work.

-Shuxi is a sophomore majoring in anthropology, Asian studies, economics and international studies.
-She pursues research in globalization, transnational mobility and political economy and plans to go to graduate school in anthropology in the future.
-She works as a coordinator for the UO Associated Students of Undergraduate Research and Engagement and serves on the board of
+Shuxi is a senior majoring in anthropology, Asian studies, economics and international studies.
+Her research concerns globalization, urbanization, migration and new media.
+She plans to go to graduate school in anthropology.
+She is the associate director of the UO Associated Students of Undergraduate Research and Engagement and the vice president of the UO Anthropology Club.

 - Barbara Jenkins, Coordinator of Outreach and Special Programs, UO Libraries, University of Oregon